 Weighing in at about half a pound, getting a case that can absorb the impact of an S20 Ultra being dropped from shoulder-high is pretty important, but no matter what, you need a case that offers a lip around the screen and that big, honkin' camera module.
 I'm a fan of the ArmadilloTek CyberRanger because it has absorbent gel cushions in the four corners of the case to help better protect your super-sized phone from the ever-so-dreaded corner drop.

-However, don't think that you have to go thick and tank-like in order to defend your Ultra; there are some slimmer cases offering decent drop protection these days, like the Tech21 Studo Colour with its 8-foot impact protection and lithe form.
+However, don't think that you have to go thick and tank-like to defend your Ultra; some slimmer cases are offering decent drop protection these days, like the Tech21 Studio Colour with its 8-foot impact protection and lithe form.
 Even slim TPU cases like the Ringke Air-S can offer some impact protection and grip without getting bulky.

 For a protective case, there's a whole MSDS database of material types out there, but there's only five you really need to care about:

 - TPU (thermoplastic polyurethane): flexible, cheap to manufacture, and can be molded into just about any shape and color you want.
-This is the de facto material for single-layer cases and the inner layer of hybrid cases, in fact, most "silicone" cases are actually TPU.
+This is the de facto material for single-layer cases and the inner layer of hybrid cases; most "silicone" cases are actually TPU.

-- Leather: tanned hides (or a faux material imitating it), feel great in the hand, luxurious feel, but tends to be expensive.
+- Leather: tanned hides (or a faux material imitating it), feel great in hand, have a luxurious feel, but tend to be expensive.
 Leather is the most popular material for folios and wallet cases, as well as premium cases.

-- Metal: mostly used for accents in phone cases, can be molded in a myriad of ways, thousands of metal types available, and feels nice in the hand.
-The reason you won't see metal used very often in smartphone cases is because most metals will interfere with wireless charging.
+- Metal: mostly used for accents in phone cases, can be molded in many ways, thousands of metal types available, and feels nice in hand.
+You won't see metal often used in smartphone cases because most metals will interfere with wireless charging.

-- Microfiber: thin fabric with a very fine texture, typically used to line premium cases in order to prevent the phone from getting scratched while inside the case.
+- Microfiber: thin fabric with an excellent texture, typically used to line premium cases to prevent the phone from getting scratched while inside the case.